 Just like all of the apps on this list… creating a Pixalbay account is free!

 Keeping in line with the visual aspects of creating copy and writing blogs, let’s talk about Canva!
-This browser-based design application has been immensely helpful whenever I want to create images for my website, copy samples, logos, and even my Pinterest cover images!
+This browser-based design application has been immensely helpful whenever I want to create images for my website, copy samples, social media images, and even my Pinterest cover images!

 Alongside being a Content writer, I have been a Graphic Designer for much of my career… thus, I have created hundreds of logos, brochures, flyers, catalogs, and more.